PouriaRouzrokh/YDRP.chat/code_base.md

     chat_id: Optional[int] = Field(None, description="The ID of the chat session, included on final status.")

-# --- NEW Schemas for History Endpoints ---
+# --- Schemas for Chat Management ---

 class ChatSummary(BaseModel):
     """Summary information for a chat session, used in listings."""